cmahrtian/cmahrtian.github.io/project1/README.md

   3. Players X and O alternate moves until either one player links three boxes in a row horizontally, vertically or diagonally (resulting in a victory for that player) or all nine boxes on the board are filled with no victor, which results in a tie.

 It is recommended by the game's creator to play the game with the sound of the computer on.
 Several sound effects consisting of iconic moments from the franchise - none of which come from "The Force Awakens," so no need to worry about any spoilers - have been built into the game for your listening and nostalgic pleasure.

+### Hopeful Add-Ons

+Chris is very eager to figure out is to have the status display a la the opening credits scroll *and* repeat until the prompt for the next move.
+He'd also like to add all three "reach" modifications, explosion GIFs replacing the pictures of the losing player and an "emergence animation" for the board when the game first loads.